Graduate Student Research Projects

 - Emily Lomax, BS/MS Program 2008

-This study was conducted at the Academy of Manayunk (AIM), a private school for children with non-verbal learning disabilities.
+This study was conducted at the Academy of Manayunk (AIM), a private College for children with non-verbal learning disabilities.
 The purpose was to understand the clinical reasoning processes used by two occupational therapists that work with children with learning disabilities who have sensory concerns.

 Aims of this study were to: